 - Security deposits.
 If your credit history shows that you have a habit of being late and missing payments, your landlord or utility provider may jack up the security deposit.

 - High car insurance premiums.
-People with lower credit scores pay more for car insurance because of a system that accounts for risk called credit-based scoring.
-However, you won’t have to worry about this if you live in California, Hawaii and Massachusetts — the practice has been banned in these states.
+People with lower credit scores may pay more for car insurance because of a system that accounts for risk called credit-based scoring.

 - Limited credit card options.
 Great credit cards with perks, rewards and low interest rates are often reserved for consumers who have proven their creditworthiness in the past.

 How can I fix a bad credit rating?

 You may be able to improve your bad credit rating by practicing responsible lending habits — such as making payments on time.
 It could be worth consolidating debts to make your payments easier, which may improve your credit score in the long run.

 There are also credit repair services that offer guidance and counseling to help improve your credit score.
 Keep in mind that credit repair services charge money and it may not be worth it depending on your circumstances.

 Repair your credit

 Before you apply for credit, confirm that you’re an eligible applicant